-Join Bill Weinman for an in-depth discussion in this video Creating the item view controller, part of iOS SDK and SQLite: Building Data-Driven Apps.
+Join Bill Weinman for an in-depth discussion in this video Creating the item view controller, part of iOS App Development: Building Data-Driven Apps with SQLite.

 - In order to display items from a feed, we'll need to set up a new Table View Controller.
 Here I have opened a working copy of BWRSS-Items-01 from chapter four of the Exercise Files.
 The results of this lesson can be found in BWRSS-Items-02 in the same chapter.
 So the first thing we're going to do is we're going to create a new file.
 I'm gonna come down here and press the plus button here and select File.
 And this would be a Cocoa Touch Class.

 And again, this is gonna be based on the UITableViewController and it's going to be called ItemsViewController and we'll be in Swift.
 We don't need a XIB file.
 And we'll go ahead and save it in the same folder, same group and we want to make sure our target is checked.
 And just for now, we're gonna go ahead and put in our title.
 So we know that this is being called when we set up the storyboard.

 We call this Items and press Command S to save.
 And so that goes in the viewDidLoad right there.
 I'm gonna select the storyboard.
 And now, you'll notice here I'm just gonna zoom out so we can see this.
 We have our Split View Controller and then on the top we have our Master View with a Navigation Controller and a Table View.
 And that there is our Feeds View Controller.
 And then, you notice there's another segue here and it's actually connected to the Cell in the Table View Controller.